Aging in Place? Consider a Living Room Update for Safety and Security19 minute read

 There are many benefits to aging in place, but before you can age in place successfully, you may have to address some challenges.
 One of these is whether your house is designed in such a way as to ensure your comfort and safety in all areas of it.
 Even the larger spaces, such as living rooms, can present hazards for older people, especially if they face physical challenges in getting around.
 Something as simple as an end table that blocks a wheelchair or an area rug that catches the leg of a walker could create a problem.
 Fortunately, there are ways to avoid these pitfalls.

 The best option is to set up everything the way you need it before you need it that way.
-With enough help, you might be able to rearrange spaces on the fly, but waiting until there’s a problem can also delay a return home from the hospital or from physical therapy, and last-minute renovations could force that senior out of their house.
 If you plan to age in place, now is the time to make the changes you’ll need.
 That way you won’t have to worry about the future or ponder what you’ll have to do to make your living room livable, safe, and secure.

 You Need Room to Move Around